 The keys to financial success are pretty easy to articulate, really.
 Find a job you love [or at least don’t hate], spend less than you make, save for rainy days and retirement, and invest simply and wisely.
 It all starts with finding a job you love, preferably one that compensates you well.
 We know that's not always easy.
 When we present this concept to people, we often caveat it by saying we can’t really help them find a job they love.
 We're a financial planning firm not a staffing company.
 Well, at the risk of overstepping our bounds we do have some thoughts on finding a job you love.

 Follow your interests and opportunities—not necessarily your passions.
 While there are a few rare birds out there that seem to know their calling at an earlier age, most of us spend our lives bouncing along a somewhat random path.
 That’s fine.
-We have long working lives and the days of single-employer careers are all but gone.
+We have long working lives and the days of staying with a single employer or even a single career are all but gone.
 Be humble and curious.
 Learn and absorb.
 Seek out successful people and pick their brains about their past, present and future.
 Keep your eyes and ears open.
 If your interest and opportunities happen to align with your passions, great.
 It’s also perfectly fine to learn, earn and save while pursuing your passions in your spare time.